Giba (footballer)

 Antônio Gilberto Maniaes (7 March 1962 – 24 June 2014), commonly known as Giba, was a Brazilian retired footballer who played as a right back, and a former manager.
+He made one appearance for the Brazil national team in 1991.

 Giba notably represented Guarani and Corinthians as a player, while being in charge of more than 20 clubs as a manager.